cardosoOReis/number-trivia/README.md

-# number-facts
+# number-trivia
-Number Fatcs app, using Flutter and the Numbers API (http://numbersapi.com)
+Number Trivia app, using Flutter and the Numbers API (http://numbersapi.com)